mekatronik-achmadi/example_collection/embedded/esp32/blink_oled/idf/README.md

 ```

 **NOTES:** You only need to flashing bootload and partition table **once** for each new NodeMCU board.

+**NOTES:** As some NodeMCU board had problem with RTS/CTS logic, you may need to hold down Flash or IO0 button to enter flashing mode when the **esptool.py** try to reset the board.

 Next you can flash the actual app firmware to chip using command: